tomsej/bi-candidate-skills/01_SQL/01_prepare.md

 1. Open a duckdb file `01_sql.db`:
+- The easiest way is to open `01_sql.ipynb` (VSCode, Jupyter, ...) and do an assignment from here.

-- you can use Python:
+- or you can use Python:

 ```
 >>> import duckdb